 IdP V3: Upgrade now

-With the End-of-Life (EOL) of Shibboleth V2 fast approaching (July 31, 2016), the AAF has been working with subscribers to prepare them for the upgrade to V3.
+With the End-of-Life (EOL) of Shibboleth V2 on July 31, 2016, the AAF has been working with subscribers to prepare them for the upgrade to V3.
 In late 2015, the AAF released the IdP Installer which helps Identity Providers (IdPs) setup, configure and upgrade their IdP to Shibboleth V3.
 The new installer streamlines general maintenance and upgrade work while providing IdPs with:

 - Enhanced Client or Proxy (ECP)